cloudogu/gitops-playground/README.md

     (this can be run in production, e.g. with a [Cloudogu Ecosystem](https://cloudogu.com/en/ecosystem/?mtm_campaign=gitops-playground&mtm_kwd=ces&mtm_source=github&mtm_medium=link)) or
   * to run everything inside the cluster (for demo only)

-The diagrams bellow show an overview of the playground's architecture and three scenarios for running the playground.
+The diagrams below show an overview of the playground's architecture and three scenarios for running the playground.

 Note that running Jenkins inside the cluster is meant for demo purposes only.
 The third graphic shows our production scenario with the Cloudogu EcoSystem (CES).
 Here better security and build performance is achieved using ephemeral